Hitman 3: Technology

 The idea to add a virtual reality (VR) mode originated in 2018, when a senior game designer brought his PlayStation VR headset into the office to show it off.
 People at the office "couldn't stop playing" the game Firewall: Zero Hour, which inspired the developers to make their own VR mode for Hitman 3.
 The VR team, which was made up of 10 to 12 people, believed that the game's level design suited the new perspective offered by VR, even though they were not designed with it in mind.
 The cover system was reworked, with players physically crouching to hide out of sight instead of locking into a cover system.
 They enabled players to have free-form movement with the game's melee weapons, instead of using scripted animations.
 Many items, which previously would have been quite small on the screen or obscured by UI, were redesigned to include more detail.
 The team used the holographic sights for aiming in first-person.
 Despite VR being designed to be an immersive personal experience, the team decided not to tone down any of the violent content of the game.
-IO Interactive and XR Games announced Hitman 3 VR: Reloaded in June 2024, which will be released exclusively for Meta Quest 3.
+IO Interactive and XR Games announced Hitman 3 VR: Reloaded in June 2024, releasing it exclusively for Meta Quest 3 in September.